 The World Health Organization reported that in 2014, 5.1 percent of the total worldwide burden of disease and injury was associated with alcohol use.

-Alcohol and Headache
+Alcohol and Headaches

 According to the National Headache Foundation, ethanol (the psychoactive ingredient in alcoholic beverages) can produce headaches in individuals through several different mechanisms.